rudithefox/cookbook/README.md

 # Cookbook

-Code snippets for various programming languages and libraries
+Code snippets for various programming languages and libraries.
+In my case this is also becoming a repository of general usage for tools associated with the languages and libraies in question.
+May need to look at seperating these.

 ## The Cookbook Method

 A cookbook in the programming context is collection of tiny programs that each demonstrate a particular programming concept.
 The Cookbook Method is the process of learning a programming language by building up a repository of small programs that implement specific programming concepts.
 Starting with a Hello World program and building the knowledge piece by piece on top of that.